IanMcbull/touch-inspiration-backend-interview/README.md

 }
 ```

 A username needs to be provided for the request to be successfull.
 You can also provide the wallets array which is an array of wallets.
-I've provided some screenshots below with sample examples of how to create users.

 ```curl
 POST http://localhost:3000/users